 No matter what the weather, there are plenty of activities to enjoy in Costa Rica.
 So don’t let the weather ruin your trip.
 Just be prepared for anything and you’re sure to have a great time.

-The Best Things to See and Do in Costa Rica in the Dry season /Rainy Season
+The Best Things to See and Do in Costa Rica in the Dry Season

 Costa Rica is a nature lover’s paradise, with something to offer every type of traveler.
 From its pristine beaches to its lush rainforests, Costa Rica is a country that should be on everyone’s bucket list.

-And while the best time to visit Costa Rica depends on your personal travel style, the country can be enjoyed year-round.
-For those looking to avoid the crowds, the shoulder season ( April and May) is a great time to visit.
+And while the best time to go to Costa Rica depends on your travel style, the country can be enjoyed year-round.
+For those looking to avoid crowds, the shoulder season ( April and May) is a great time to visit.

 1- Visit the Arenal Volcano National Park

 It’s also one of the most active volcanoes in the world, with constant eruptions that produce a spectacular show of light and sound.
-In addition to its natural beauty, Arenal Volcano National Park is also home to a number of excellent hiking trails.
-So whether you’re looking for a breathtaking view or an adrenaline-pumping hike, Arenal Volcano National Park is definitely worth a visit.
+In addition to its natural beauty, Arenal Volcano National Park is also home to several excellent hiking trails.
+So whether you’re looking for a breathtaking view or an adrenaline-pumping hike, Arenal Volcano National Park is worth a visit.

 2-Explore the Manuel Antonio National Park